twnanda/twnanda/content/articles/a-path-to-freedom/ven-uttamo/protection-with-blessings/content-of-protection-with-blessings%zh.rst

 **According to the translator—Ven.
 Uttamo's words, this is strictly for free distribution only, as a gift of Dhamma—Dhamma Dāna.
 You may re-format, reprint, translate, and redistribute this work in any medium.**

 ..
-  2019-11-13 create
+  2020-02-27 rev. replace title "Living in a Civilized Land"(old) with "Residing in a Suitable Place" 2019-11-13 create